[5] Bloom Filters: Space-Efficient Probabilistic Data Structures

 To check if an element is in the Bloom filter, the element is hashed using the same $k$ hash functions to find the $k$ array positions.
 If all the corresponding bits in the bit array are 1, the Bloom filter reports that the element might be in the set.
 If any of the bits are 0, the element is definitely not in the set.

-Test for membership in a Bloom filter
+Querying an element in a Bloom filter

 False Positives